 Since we started that partnership in April 2016, we’re so proud to say that our seafood selection has evolved to now only offering sustainable options.
 That means they’re fished or farmed in ways that minimizes any environmental impact.
 The term “sustainable seafood” means they’re caught or farmed in ways that support a healthy ocean.

-“As a responsible retailer, it is our duty to educate our guests.
-We need to be part of the solution so there will be an abundance of marine life for future generations,” said Mike Zimmerman, Senior Director Meat and Seafood at Festival Foods.
+“Our decision to transition to 100 percent sustainable seafood was easy to make,” said Mike Zimmerman, senior director of the Meat & Seafood Department at Festival Foods.
+“As a responsible retailer, we consider it our duty to sell only sustainable seafood and educate our guests about its importance.
+We need to be part of the solution so there will be an abundance of marine life for future generations.”